IvanSunjg/Advanced-Vision/mlp-cluster/README.md

             ```

         2. **Training Hyperparameters**: To specify the model training hyperparameters, you can use the flags defined in [`arg_extractor.py`](arg_extractor.py).
 These can be used to specify the learning rate, step size, gamma, weight decay, loss function, etc.
+        3. **Saving Checkpoints**: By default, the best performing epoch's model will be saved.
+The `--job_id` flag can be used to differentiate between different experiment checkpoint files.
+By default, the value of `--job_id` will be 1 and the name of the checkpoint file will be saved as `{exp_type}-{job_id}.pth`.
+For example, if you were to run the AugMix experiment using `--exp_type augmix` with `--job_id 2`, the saved checkpoint file will be `augmix-2.pth`.
+Using the checkpoint file will be discussed later.

         All together, you can run specified experiments using supplied training hyperparameters with `bash send_model_to_job.sh` and the relevant flags as explained above.
 This will send the experiment to the Slurm cluster and start it automatically.
 For example, to send the `AugMix` and `CutOut` example experiment with a learning rate of 0.1 to Slurm, you can run the following:

         ```bash
         bash send_model_to_job.sh --exp_type augmix_cutout --exp_kwargs "{'k': 3, 'n_holes': 2, 'length': 80}" --lr 0.1
         ```

+        This will also output `augmix_cutout-1.pth` as a checkpoint file, saving the experiment's best performing epoch's data.

 6. Interpret Output and Errors
     1. When you have successfully submitted an experiment job, you will be supplied with `job_id` which you can also find using `squeue -u $USER` to view your job's info.
 The output of the job will be directed to `slurm-{job_id}.out` and the errors of the job will be directed to `slurm-{job_id}.err`.